paulharwood/TechWales/README.md

 Policymakers have identified the digital economy as one of the [UK's key economic strengths][2].
 This set of policies will allow us to continue as one of the fastest growing tech sectors in Europe.

 Against all our poor recent economic history, we are flourishing.
-With your support, we can become the nation of overachievers that our sportsmen consistently show us to be.
+With your support, we can become the nation of overachievers that our sportswomen and sportsmen consistently show us to be.

 The Welsh Tech sector